-You must use the Depreciation Tables in Publication 946 rather than the 2005 MACRS Depreciation Chart in this publication if any one of the following three conditions applies to you.
+You must use the Depreciation Tables in Publication 946 rather than the 2012 MACRS Depreciation Chart in this publication if any one of the following four conditions applies to you.

 - 1. You file your return on a fiscal year basis. - 2.
 You file your return for a short tax year (less than 12 months). - 3.
 During the year, all of the following conditions apply. - a.
 You placed some property in service from January through September. - b.
 You placed some property in service from October through December. - c.
-Your basis in the property you placed in service from October through December (excluding nonresidential real property, residential rental property, and property placed in service and disposed of in the same year) was more than 40% of your total bases in all property you placed in service during the year.
+Your basis in the property you placed in service from October through December (excluding nonresidential real property, residential rental property, and property placed in service and disposed of in the same year) was more than 40% of your total bases in all property you placed in service during the year. - 4.
+You placed qualified property in service on an Indian reservation.